 Still further, there is the fundamental sound character of a space, which is affected by the texture of the objects the sounds bounce off and the intimacy or expanse of the space.

 My sound walks are musical compositions: the choices I make shape a particular listening experience for somebody else.

-The two walks I’ve made so far start in Exwick and go south and east.
-The next will go north.
+The four walks I’ve made so far start in Exwick and go south, east, north and west.